HenriWahl/seafadm/Readme.md

 REQUIREMENTS:
 -------------

-Seafadm is tested with Python 2.7 and needs the great BeautifulSoup module from http://www.crummy.com/software/BeautifulSoup/ version 4 as well as the Python Requests library.
+Seafadm is tested with Python 2.7 and needs the great BeautifulSoup module from http://www.crummy.com/software/BeautifulSoup/ version 4 as well as the Python Requests library from http://docs.python-requests.org.
 Fedora and CentOS users do a

     yum install python-beautifulsoup4 python-requests